odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 ### Let's wrap it up

-In this relatively lengthy post, we saw how to create a CI/CD pipeline that automatically builds and distributes our software, for both Linux and macOS systems.
+In this relatively lengthy post, we saw how to create a CI/CD pipeline that automatically builds and distributes our software, for both Linux and MacOS systems.
 We used GitHub actions as the CI/CD pipeline, as the integration with the main GitHub repository is truly frictionless.

 Moreover, the above pipeline can easily be extended for non-rust projects, by modifying the following steps:
   - Build the binaries: Instead of using the cargo toolchain, use the toolchain for your software.